Whether you’re a beginner or an advanced rider, this guide is designed to help you pick the perfect bike based on your needs.

 - Cyclocross bikes offer wider tire clearance compared to road bikes.
 This means you can use them with wider tires suitable for rough terrains.
 Their geometry and gears are also slightly different.
 This makes them more versatile than classic road bikes.
 They are often mixed up with gravel bikes.

 - Gravel / Adventure bikes differ from cyclocross bikes in geometry (they tend to have a longer wheelbase, lower bottom bracket, and more aggressive riding position), gearing, and wider tire clearance.
+You can learn more about them in this article.

 They are suitable for people who want to ride in rough terrains that include dirt roads, trails, forest roads, singletracks, downhills, and many more.